mikefarah/yq/pkg/yqlib/doc/Traverse.md

 ```

 ## Special characters
-Use quotes around path elements with special characters
+Use quotes with brackets around path elements with special characters

 Given a sample.yml file of:
 ```yaml